jayliao07/final-project/README.md

 ## Basic Features

  1. Muliple User
- 2. After login, you can see 3 tab with all resources, your resources your coming Reservations.
-The search and tags column are on the left.
+ 2. After login, you can see 3 tab with all resources, your resources your coming reservations.
+The add resource button, search name and tags column are on the left.
  3. Done with GQL query.
- 4. Here I use 0-24 time system when creating a resource.
+ 4. Here I assume 0-24 time system when creating a resource.
  5. Here (1)(2)(3) are shown on the same page since I feel it's better for user if they can see the resource's info and recent reservations made when the user are making a reservation.
 If you are not the owner of the resource, then edit button is disabled.
  6. Here a start time and end time is used for reservation like resources.
 (Equivalent of start time and duration)
  7. A user can see his/her reservations on the homepage.